escorcia21/portfolio/content/posts/grafana-prometheus-docker-monitoring.en.md

 Grafana provides a **powerful and flexible dashboard interface** that lets us explore metrics in real time.

-To make setup easier, we’ll clone a repository that already contains the **Grafana provisioning files** — these define:
+To make setup easier, we’ll clone a repository that already contains the **Grafana provisioning files** which define:

 - The **data source configuration**, so Grafana automatically connects to Prometheus.
 - The **default dashboard**, so we can see our container metrics without manually creating panels.

+Here’s your text rewritten as a clear, polished **information section** in Markdown style (perfect for tutorials or docs):

+> [!NOTE]
+> ℹ️ **Info:**
+> For this tutorial, I imported a **pre-configured Grafana dashboard** that visualizes Docker container metrics collected by Prometheus.
+> You can check it out here: [Docker Host & Container Overview Dashboard (ID: 10619)](https://grafana.com/grafana/dashboards/10619-docker-host-container-overview/)

 ```bash
 git clone https://github.com/escorcia21/grafana.git